Dir. Brandon Espana (2020)

 A director goes crazy while trying to win over one of his critics.

-The film starts with a short called The Replacement, about a man who takes a mysterious phone call from a payphone, during which he describes the people around him and the person on the phone picks out one of the people he describes, a person in a blue hoodie.
+The film starts with a short called The Replacements, about a man who takes a mysterious phone call from a payphone, during which he describes the people around him and the person on the phone picks out one of the people he describes, a person in a blue hoodie.
 He follows the person onto a trail into the woods while creepy, ethereal music plays in the background.
 I won’t spoil what happens, but I will say that, while the budget is clearly micro in nature and the production values match it, the feel of the film is very Carnival of Souls mixed with Night of the Living Dead.
 It’s got a nasty little twist at the end that you probably could’ve seen coming but is handled very well.

 As for the short, the audio is really the only problem with the film, because the story, writing, acting, and score is fantastic for a film of this caliber.
 There’s clearly a lot of talent both in front of and behind the camera, and it really works.
 It’s one of the better shorts that I’ve seen if you don’t consider the budgetary constraints, because it’s a great story packed into a tight 6 minute frame.
 It’s surprisingly well done and a great start before the feature presentation.